-- 1. Relevance and appropriateness of content and conclusions - 2.
-Clarity and appropriateness of level of detail - 3.
-Enthusiasm and engagement with audience - 4.
-Effectiveness and appropriateness of medium of presentation - 5.
-Persuasiveness of argument and conclusions
+Relevance and appropriateness of content and conclusions - 5 possible marks Clarity and appropriateness of level of detail - 5 possible marks Enthusiasm and engagement with audience - 5 possible marks

+4. Effectiveness and appropriateness of medium of presentation - 5 possible marks

-- 5 possible marks
+5. Persuasiveness of argument and conclusions - 5 possible marks